CyberSyntek/i01-GesturesWithPython/README.md

 I'm planning on breaking that down a bit sometime near future and making a list to highlight the safe to run examples.
 - Some of them are safe as is, but I suggest you get used to reading the code before you run them so you can tell for yourself.
 - OR... wait for my list. :)

+NEED TO UPDATE STILL LIST
+=

+THINGS TO UPDATE
+- audioFile?
+(Jaw responses to audio)
+- audioPlayer?
+(Jaw does NOT respond to audio)
+- Examples of Examples!
+Exploring the many other script examples available.
+- print()  (Why it is a good idea to add this to your script!)